After Hours (The Office): Synopsis

-Erin Hannon (Ellie Kemper) confides in Ryan Howard (B. J. Novak) that she is intending to stay in Tallahassee.
+Erin Hannon confides in Ryan Howard that she is intending to stay in Tallahassee.
 Ryan interprets this as an invitation to hook up with her, so he attempts to seduce her by taking her to the empty kitchen to help her make a waffle she unsuccessfully ordered.
 They hide under a table when the chefs return.
 After Ryan compliments Erin, she suggests that they could become roommates in Florida and possibly start dating in six months if things go well between them.
 Not wanting that long timeline, he begrudgingly resorts to saying he loves Kelly.

-Jim has started spending more time with Cathy Simms (Lindsey Broad) because Stanley Hudson (Leslie David Baker) keeps trying to rope Jim into having an affair.
+Jim has started spending more time with Cathy Simms because Stanley Hudson keeps trying to rope Jim into having an affair.
 During the night at the hotel, Cathy asks to hang out for a while in Jim's room under the pretext that the heat in her room is malfunctioning.
 She repeatedly makes seductive signals, making Jim uncomfortable.
 Stanley is no help, so he calls Dwight saying he has bed bugs.
 Fearing that the bugs will transfer onto Dwight himself, Dwight arrives and forces Cathy off Jim's bed so he can lure out the bed bugs with his nearly naked body.
 This fails to sufficiently disgust Cathy, who merely steps into the bathroom to take a shower until Dwight leaves.
 Cathy gets out of the shower wearing only a bath robe.
 After ordering some desserts from room service and asking Jim to touch her legs, he finally comes out saying that he is happily married, and does not want to be with her.
 Cathy gets defensive and insists that she did not have any romantic intentions whatsoever, so Jim relents, but Cathy immediately resumes her seductive technique.
 After Jim goes to the bathroom, he comes out to find her in only her underwear under his blanket.
 Fed up, he demands that she leave and lets Dwight, armed with spray chemicals, into the room.
 Jim claims to see a bed bug near Cathy, making her flee from Dwight's spraying.
 However, because of the chemicals, Dwight suggests Jim sleep in Cathy's room.
 Jim instead spends the night with Dwight in his room, eating Cathy's desserts and watching TV, while a drunken Nellie tries unsuccessfully to get in.